Newton-76/FESDriversLicenseCheck/Deliverable4.md

 - Discord should be installed and not used in web browsers.
 - Scheduled meetings and more fixed deadlines.

+- There is more to design than expected.
+- Vehicles should be defined in an external table.
+- Predicting and guessing the state of the project is not as easy as expected.

 ### Who did what?

 Daniel: